ndibernardo/raft/README.md

   --client-addr 127.0.0.1:8003
 ```

 Each node prints its listen addresses to stderr on startup.
 The cluster elects a leader automatically once a majority of nodes are reachable.
-Persistent state (term, vote, log) is stored in the `--data-dir` directory and survives restarts.
+Persistent state (term, vote, log, snapshot) is stored in the `--data-dir` directory and survives restarts.
+The binary snapshots the state machine and compacts the log every 1024 applied entries; a follower that falls behind the compaction boundary is caught up with an `InstallSnapshot` RPC.

 ## Client API

 Send commands to any node's client API.
-Writes and membership changes are accepted only by the leader — non-leaders return `503 not the leader`.
+Writes and membership changes are accepted only by the leader.
+Non-leaders return `503 not the leader`.
 Only one membership change may be in flight at a time; concurrent requests return `409`.
 If leadership changes before a membership change commits, the request returns `503` with an undecided outcome: the next leader determines whether the entry survives, so re-read the configuration rather than assuming either result.

 ```bash
 # Store a value